guruk05/Byjus-Job-app-using-Class-/README.md

 # Job Search Application

-A Job Application developed to practice <a href="https://reactjs.org/"> React </a> Functional Components - <a href="https://reactjs.org/docs/hooks-overview.html"> Hooks </a>, <a href="https://reactjs.org/docs/components-and-props.html"> Props </a> and <a href="https://reactjs.org/docs/introducing-jsx.html"> JSX.
+A Job Application developed to practice <a href="https://reactjs.org/"> React Js</a> Class Components - <a href="https://reactjs.org/docs/faq-state.html"> States </a>, <a href="https://reactjs.org/docs/components-and-props.html"> Props </a>, <a href="https://reactjs.org/docs/react-component.html"> Lifecycle Methods </a>, Pagination and <a href="https://reactjs.org/docs/introducing-jsx.html"> JSX.
 </a>

 In this Application users can view Jobs and search for jobs with respect to Location and Skills.
+React Pagination is also Added in this project.

 # Technology used